Identification and adaptive control of a high-contrast focal plane wavefront correction system: Expectation-Maximization (E-M) algorithm

 \section{Expectation-Maximization (E-M) algorithm}

-The new stochastic optimization formulation in Sec.~\ref{sec:stochasticOpt} indicates the potential from model identification for improving the wavefront corrections.
+The new stochastic optimization formulation in Sec.~\ref{sec:stochasticOpt} indicates the potential from system identification for improving the wavefront corrections.
 Moreover, it indicates not only that identifying the Jacobian matrix is necessary, but also that characterizing the process and observation noises are important for tuning the optimal estimators and controllers.
-In this section, we develop a new E-M algorithm based system identification approach\cite{sun2017identification} to accomplish all of these goals.
+In this section, we develop a new E-M algorithm based approach\cite{sun2017identification} to accomplish all of these goals.